rust-lang/book/src/ch17-02-trait-objects.md

 sort of pointer, such as a `&` reference or a `Box<T>` smart pointer, and then specifying the relevant trait, and add a `dyn` keyword.
-(We’ll talk about the reason trait objects must use a pointer in Chapter 19 in the section “Dynamically Sized Types & Sized”.)
-We can use trait objects in place of a generic or concrete type.
+(We’ll talk about the reason trait objects must use a pointer in Chapter 19 in the section [“Dynamically Sized Types and the `Sized` Trait.”][dynamically-sized]<!-- ignore -->) We can use trait objects in place of a generic or concrete type.
 Wherever we use a trait object, Rust’s type system will ensure at compile time that any value used in that context will implement the trait object’s trait.
 Consequently, we don’t need to know all the possible types at compile time.

 We’ve mentioned that in Rust, we refrain from calling structs and enums “objects” to distinguish them from other languages’ objects.
 In a struct or